Jack Branning: 2015–present

-In April 2022, Jack is surprised to see Ricky’s (now Frankie Day) mother Sam (now Kim Medcalf) back in Walford.
-Sam tells him it’s just a short business visit.
+In April 2022, Jack is surprised to see Ricky's (now Frankie Day) mother Sam (now Kim Medcalf) back in Walford.
+Sam tells him it is just a short business visit.
 She decides she needs Jack’s help and threatens to take Ricky back with her to Spain, if Jack does not help her to scare away her adversary Jonah Tyler (Mark Mooney).
 Jack reluctantly agrees and lets Sam move in with him and Denise when she has nowhere to go.
-Sam continuously winds up Denise, and also conspires with Phil to blackmail Denise into giving her £50,000 to buy Ruby’s club from Ruby Allen (Louisa Lytton) - threatening to tell the police that Denise knew the truth about Vincent's death if she does not give her back the money Phil paid, to open her salon "Fox & Hair".
+Sam continuously winds up Denise, and also conspires with Phil to blackmail Denise into giving her £50,000 to buy Ruby Allen's (Louisa Lytton) nightclub – threatening to tell the police that Denise knew the truth about Vincent's death if she does not give her back the money Phil paid, to open her salon "Fox & Hair".
 Denise reluctantly agrees, but throws Sam out.

-Later in the year, Jack discovers that Amy has a new boyfriend, Denzel Danes whom he dislikes.
+Later in the year, Jack discovers that Amy (now Ellie Dadd) has a new boyfriend, Denzel Danes (Jaden Ladega) whom he dislikes.
 Jack is at risk of losing his job when he sees Denzel and Amy kissing and Jack pins Denzel against a wall in a fit of rage, however he keeps his job.
-Denzel takes revenge on Jack when he videos Sam kissing Jack- although he instantly rejects her, Denzel sends the video to Denise although she realises that Jack did not make any advances and soon forgives him.
+Denzel takes revenge on Jack when he videos Sam kissing Jack, although he instantly rejects her, Denzel sends the video to Denise although she realises that Jack did not make any advances and soon forgives him.